Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 At a high level, there were two common ways to tackle this.
 The first, often just called **Feature Importance** is where we find all nodes in the Decision Trees of the forest where a particular input variable is used to split the data and assess what the Mean Squared Error (for a Regression problem) was before the split was made, and compare this to the Mean Squared Error after the split was made.
 We can take the *average* of these improvements across all Decision Trees in the Random Forest to get a score that tells us *how much better* we’re making the model by using that input variable.

-If we do this for *each* of our input variables, we can compare these scores and understand which is adding the most value to the predictive power of the model!
+If we do this for *each* of my input variables, we can compare these scores and understand which is adding the most value to the predictive power of the model!

 The other approach, often called **Permutation Importance** cleverly uses some data that has gone *unused* at when random samples are selected for each Decision Tree (this stage is called "bootstrap sampling" or "bootstrapping")